 Over the past years obesity has become more common in UK pets.
 Just as we hear about in people, we are also facing an “obesity epidemic” in our dogs and cats.

 There are many health risks associated with dogs and cat that are overweight.
 Obesity has been proven to reduce life expectancy and decrease quality of life.
-Animals that are overweight are more prone to diabetes, urinary tract disease, pancreatitis and osteoarthritis/lameness, as well as increasing the risks associated with anaesthesia.Picture
+Animals that are overweight are more prone to diabetes, urinary tract disease, pancreatitis and osteoarthritis/lameness, as well as increasing the risks associated with anaesthesia.

 In the practice, we don’t just look at the number on the scales, but we assign your pet a Body Condition Score (BCS).
 We use a scale of 1-5 where 1 is too thin and 5 is grossly obese.
 We would love all your pets to be a 3!
-That’s why we run weight loss clincs for your pets which are run by our Registered Veterinary Nurses (RVNs).
+That’s why we run weight loss clinics for your pets which are run by our Registered Veterinary Nurses (RVNs).
 We will spend time discussing feeding patterns, exercise and diet and together set a target weight for your pet.
 We will produce a plan to get your pet there and best of all, the clinic is FREE if you are getting your diet food from us.
 To arrange an appointment, just phone and ask to be booked for a weight clinic with a Veterinary Nurse.

 Heatstroke